-There are a few rules that must be followed to create a python identifier.
+A few naming conventions and rules must be followed when writing a Python identifier.

-- Identifier names can’t begin with a digit.
+- Identifiers cannot begin with a digit.
 For example, 10test would be an invalid identifier.

-- Python identifier can’t contain only digits.
+- Python identifiers can’t contain only digits.
 For example, 888 would be an invalid identifier.

-- Python identifier name can start with an underscore.
+- Python identifier names can start with an underscore.
 So, the _test would be a valid identifier.

 - There is no limit on the length of the identifier name.
 But, don’t try to keep a super long identifier, it will only hurt your credibility as a programmer.

 - Python identifier names are case-sensitive.
 So, “abc” and “ABC” are two different identifiers.
-It’s best to use small cases for identifiers for uniformity across your programs.
+It’s best to use lowercase letters for identifiers for uniformity across your programs.

 Let’s look at some examples of valid identifiers in Python.

-- _: surprisingly but Yes, underscore is a valid identifier
+- _: Surprisingly but yes, an underscore is a valid identifier

 How to Test if a String is a Valid Identifier?

 We can use the string isidentifier() function to check if the identifier name is valid or not.
 But, this method doesn’t take reserved keywords into consideration.
 So, we can use this function with keyword.iskeyword() to check whether the name is valid.

 print("abc".isidentifier()) # True print("99a".isidentifier()) # False print("_".isidentifier()) # True print("for".isidentifier()) # True - wrong output

 We know that “for” is a reserved keyword.
 So it’s not a valid identifier.
-Let’s define a function to test if the identifier name is valid or not.
+Let’s define a function to test whether the identifier name is valid.

 def is_valid_identifier(s): return s.isidentifier() and not keyword.iskeyword(s) print(is_valid_identifier("for")) # False